thomas-lehericy/Hanabi-discard/Strategies.md

 - If Bob had played g4 and Cathy had done nothing, Donald would have deduced that the finesse card had been made playable, and is thus Bob’s 5 and not his 4.
 (It should be clear to him anyway since he sees Bob’s card, and knows that it is playable.)

 b- Simple self-finesse: If all cards in slot x (besides Bob) are trash, then Bob knows that he is the only possible target of the finesse.
 He must proceed as above.

+c- If, at the time where the play-hinted player should play the card, the card is known by its holder as not playable, then the finesse ends - as a bluff.
+No other player should keep trying to play cards into the finesse.